New Directions Behavioral Health and Tridiuum are now Lucet. Learn More

 If you or a loved one is struggling with depression or suicidal thoughts, talk to someone.
 Here are some ways to get help:

 • Make a safety plan.
 Keep resources and your support network close for times when you may feel depressed, suicidal or in crisis.
-Always call the National Suicide Prevention Lifeline at 800-273-8255 if you or someone you know is experiencing suicidal thoughts.
+Always call the National Suicide Prevention Lifeline at 9-8-8 or 800-273-8255 if you or someone you know is experiencing suicidal thoughts.

 • Talk to a mental health professional.
-Call the behavioral health number on the back your health insurance card, or reach out to your Employee Assistance Program to get connected with counseling and other community support resources.
+Call the behavioral health number on the back your health insurance card, or reach out to your Employee Assistance Program (EAP) to get connected with counseling and other community support resources.

-Regardless of your sexual orientation or gender identity, be an ally to your loved ones and others in the LGBTQIA+ community.
+Regardless of your sexual orientation or gender identity, be an ally to your loved ones and others in the LGBTQ+ community.
 We all play an important role in reducing the stigma and preventing suicide.

 #StopSuicide

-National Suicide Prevention Lifeline – 800-273-8255 or dial 988
+National Suicide Prevention Lifeline — Dial 9-8-8 or800-273-8255

 Quick References